7 Fun Facts About George Washington

 Our first president's height and weight, favorite foods, the names of his dogs, and more

-- George Washington started school when he was six years old.
+George Washington started school when he was 6 years old.
 He left school at 15 to become a surveyor because his mother couldn't afford to send him to college.

-- At 26, he married Martha Dandridge Custis, a widow who already had two children, Jackie and Patsy.
+At 26, he married Martha Dandridge Custis, a widow who already had two children, Jacky and Patsy.
 Washington never had any children of his own.

-- At six feet, two inches tall, and 200 pounds, he was one of our biggest presidents.
+At 6 feet, 2 inches tall and 200 pounds, he was one of our biggest presidents.

-- He bred hound dogs that he treated like members of the family.
-He gave some of them unusual names: Tarter, True Love, and Sweet Lips.
+He bred hound dogs that he treated like members of the family.
+He gave some of them unusual names: Tartar, Truelove, and Sweet Lips.

 Adapted from Scholastic Newstime.